hassio-addons/addon-vscode/README.md

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_

+## Resetting your VSCode settings to the add-on defaults

+The add-on updates your settings to be optimized for use with Home Assistant.
+As soon as you change a setting, the add-on will stop doing that since it might be destructive.
+However, in case you changed some things, but want to return to the defaults as delivered by this add-on, do the following:

+1. Open the Visual Studio Code editor.
+1. Click on `Terminal` in the top menu bar and clik on `New Terminal`.
+1. Execute the following command in the terminal window: `reset-settings`.
+1. Done!

 ## Known issues and limitations

 - This add-on currently only supports AMD64 machines, although we hope